Pricing woes got you down? Not sure what to charge and whether you should price your work based on an hourly rate or flat rate?

 So, let’s say I’m an artist and someone is asking me to paint a custom piece for their home.
 I’d estimate the amount of time I think it’d take me, based on the details of the job, then add that up with the cost of goods (always add tax and mark it up) and then add that all up with my VALUE or expertise.
 Someone who is brand new on the scene should not be charging what someone with 15 years experience and an incredible reputation should be.
 For example, a more high end hourly rate for this particular job would be around $250/hour.
 Where as someone who is brand new could get away with charging $30/hour!
 Because of the experience and value!

-3. Once you’ve done the research and come to your hourly rate, it’s time to decide whether the job would be best quoted hourly or flat rate.
+Once you’ve done the research and nailed down your hourly rate, decide whether the job would be best quoted hourly or flat rate.

 So, just because you have this hourly rate now, doesn’t mean I’m saying to charge hourly.
 Most designers take into account the hours they’ll put into a project when coming up with a price and base their flat rate upon that estimate.
 However, this rate that you come up with, whether it’s hourly or flat, is just part of the way to quote a project, and shouldn’t be the only defining factor.

-4. Consider the terms, usage and rights being requested:
+Consider the terms, usage and rights being requested

 When you create something, you are the owner of that work.
 When someone hires you for a logo let’s say, the client is most likely going to use it on their website, printed material like business cards, and products, etc. so therefore, the price should be more substantial than say if you were the same designer hired to do one spot illustration (not a logo), web only.